ebaaay/DiscordMuteDeafenTool/README.md

 2. **Run the program**.
 An icon will appear in the system tray.
 3. **Close the program** by right-clicking the system tray icon and selecting "Exit".

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please submit your changes via **Pull Requests**.

+Make sure to follow the existing coding style and provide clear commit messages.
+All contributions will be reviewed before being merged.

+Thank you for your contributions!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.